Carlos Santana Player Props: Pirates vs. Giants

 Carlos Santana At The Plate

-- Santana has an RBI in 30 of 82 games this year, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Santana has an RBI in 30 of 83 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.